 Welcome To The Lethbridge Northern Irrigation District Website

-Due to the health risks associated with COVID 19, the Lethbridge Northern Irrigation District office is closed to the public but we are still open.
+Due to the health risks associated with COVID-19, the Lethbridge Northern Irrigation District requires masks for entry to all its buildings which are open to the public.

-Please place your documents or payments in the mail box located at the front of the building.
+Please place your documents or payments in the mail box located at the front of the main office building located at 2821 - 18 Avenue North, Lethbridge.

 TRANSFER OF IRRIGATION ACRES